Hosts deserve reasoning,

 Not “algorithm-driven.”

-Every recommendation cites the signals that produced it — comp rates, demand events, pacing, the listing audit.
+Every recommendation cites the signals that produced it — comp rates, market pacing, the listing audit.
 Pulled live, timestamped, inspectable.

 Receipt: every queue card opens to the comps, events, and pacing it cited.